Skip to content

 While a ‘spur of the moment’ road trip can be an unforgettable adventure, the reality is that most great road trips are a result of excellent planning.

-But what if you’ve never done a road trip?
-Or maybe you’re wondering what to pack for Tasmania’s cool climate?
+But what if you’ve never planned a road trip?
+Or maybe you’re wondering what to pack for Tasmania’s highly changeable weather?

 Of course, everyone likes to travel differently.
 So don’t worry if you want to bring something that isn’t on the list, or if you leave something at home because you know you’ll never use it.

 A bottle of bubbles?
 Fishing gear?
-Or maybe a couple of dozen Krispy Kremes? 😂
+Or maybe a couple of dozen Krispy Kremes?
+Why not?!

 It’s YOUR road trip and this packing list is the perfect place to start.